g3th/IPVanish-Client/README.md

 If problems occurr, it is likely due to these settings.
 Please raise an issue should this be the case.

-Once launched, download ovpn configurations, entering valid credentials, connecting and disconnecting to a server of your choice.

 ### Installation and Requirements

 **add to PATH, i.e.:**